 While this situation may benefit current landlords, they continue to face constant increases since 2022 (property taxes, mortgage rates, energy costs, etc.), often forcing them to pass these costs onto tenants.

-While the first months of 2025 are marked by economic uncertainty, prospects suggest gradual improvement as the year progresses.
+While the first months of 2025 will be marked by economic uncertainty, prospects will suggest gradual improvement as the year progresses.

 Here are the projections for average monthly rents in Montreal and Quebec City: